fish546-2018/hj-pangolin/README.md

 Create a well documented and reproducible pipeline that:
 1. Runs FASTQC to check for quality of reads
 2. Aligns fastq files to a reference genome using BWA
-3. Identifies SNPs across species using FreeBayes
+3. Identifies SNPs between species using FreeBayes and ANGSD

 #### Repository Structure

 [**data**](https://github.com/fish546-2018/hj-pangolin/tree/master/data)
 README and files containing information about data files.
-Raw data files are too big to store on Github.
+Raw data and reference genomes files are too big to store on Github.
- -raw-data: contains .fastq filters
+ - raw-data: contains .fastq.gz files
- -reference-genome: contains downloaded reference genome .gz file
+ - reference-genome: contains downloaded reference genome .fa and .gff.gz files

 [**tutorials**](https://github.com/fish546-2018/hj-pangolin/tree/master/tutorials)
 Jupyter and R notebooks from tutorials in class.